Flavian5/bfr/README.md

 The discard set contains the main clusters.

-Points within a distance threshold of the closest cluster in the discard set will be included in that cluster
+Points within a distance threshold of the closest cluster in the discard set will be included in that cluster.

-Points outside of a distance threshold of the closest cluster in the discard set but within a distance threshold of the closest compress set cluster will be included in that compress set cluster
+Points outside of a distance threshold of the closest cluster in the discard set but within a distance threshold of the closest compress set cluster will be included in that compress set cluster.

 Points outside of a distance threshold of both discard and compress set clusters will be included in the retain set.